Draskown/facerec_lib/README.md

 - call `update_users` method in order to update the .pkl file accodring to the folder where the images are located.
 - call `get_user_id` method in order to get the id of the user that was recognized.
 - call `get_json_data` method in order to load the data from .json file with which the system operates.
-- call `create_user` method in order to start the gathering of the images for the brand new id.
+- call `create_user` method in order to start the gathering of the images for the bran`d new id.

-## Example
+## Examples

-The file `example.py` provides an example of usage for the library.
+- The simplest example is provided in the `example.py` file.

 ```python
 from mngr_facerec import FaceRecognizer